-- Saline vs. Silicone
+- Saline vs. Silicone Breast Implants

-- Textured vs. Smooth
+- Textured vs. Smooth Breast Implants

-- Round vs. Anatomically Shaped
+- Round vs. Anatomically Shaped Breast Implants

-- Selecting the Proper Implant Size
+- Selecting Breast Implant Size

 Breast Implant Profiles: Moderate, Moderate Plus, High, Ultra High

 By offering various breast implant “profiles,” you can select the precise degree of forward projection to create your desired look.
 With four profiles to choose from, Ultra High implants project the farthest from the chest while Moderate implants will create the most modest profile.
-Dr. Zemmel will make recommendations, taking into account your unique body frame, so your breast augmentation results look full, youthful, and natural.
+Your surgeon will make recommendations, taking into account your unique body frame, so your breast augmentation results look full, youthful, and natural.
 However, your breast implant profile decision should ultimately be based on your individual aesthetic preferences.